teqplay/teqplay-linter-configs/prettier-config-teqplay/README.md

 **Welcome!**

-This repository contains initial configuration file for Teqplay ES-lint rules.
+This repository contains initial configuration file for Teqplay Prettier rules.

 The rules will be updated regarding the Teqplay developer feedbacks soon.